simonmicro/Dear-Templates/Exim - Email.md

 ### Override `From`-Server domain ###
 ...just by filling out the fields at the `dpkg-reconfigure` command correctly an then enabling the option `Hide local mail name in outgoing mail?`
-(the visible internal name does not matter).
+(the visible internal system name does matter, if you wish to still be able to distinct e.g. the `root`-user of two machines.
+Otherwise their domain name will be replaced to the server name and in this case also the aliases won't work).
-This ensures the domain name is correcty for every possible email-sending user - other than the option, which allows the rewrite only for specific users (so you must fix e.g. `root`, `netdata` and so on seperatly)!
+This ensures the domain name is corrected for every possible email-sending user - other than the following option, which allows the rewrite only for specific users (so you must fix e.g. `root`, `netdata` and so on seperatly on evey machine)!

 ### Override `From`-Field completly ###
 Some SMTP email servers really don't like freely choosen sender emails.
 To bypass this add a new line to the file like